Tarik Reza Toha

 • Ph.D. in Computer Science, August 2023 - Present

-• - Supervisor: Prof. Shahriar Nirjon
+• - Advisor: Prof. Shahriar Nirjon

 Bangladesh University of Engineering and Technology